sjanel/coincenter/README.md

 ### Single Trade

-A single trade per market / exchange can be done in a user friendly way supporting 3 parameterized strategies.
+A single trade per market / exchange can be done in a user friendly way supporting 3 parameterized price choser strategies.
 It is 'single' in the sense that trade is made in one step (see ([Multi Trade](#multi-trade))), in an existing market of provided exchange.
 Of course, this requires that your private keys for the considered exchange are well settled in the `<DataDir>/secret/secret.json` file, and that your balance is sufficient.
 When unnecessary, `coincenter` will not query your funds prior to the trade to minimize response time, make sure that inputs are correct or program may throw an exception.